[Illustrations] An Homage to the Mid-Autumn Lanterns of Our Childhood | Saigoneer

 When asked if Tết Trung Thu and lanterns mean a lot to his upbringing, Hiển agrees unequivocally, because apart from being an anchor of childhood nostalgia, they were also part of a bond with his dad.

 “My dad is a farmer so we weren’t not too wealthy, but he still wanted me to have a fulfilling life as much as possible,” he recalls.
 “Therefore, every year when mid-autumn came, even after a whole day working in the field, he still labored over each bamboo stick, each piece of glass paper to make a lantern for me to go play with the village kids.
-Some years he made s đèn cù or a spinning lantern from milk cans.
+Some years he made đèn cù or a spinning lantern from milk cans.
 Thinking back to those times now, I realize that he was trying to cultivate good childhood experiences for me, so I’ll never forget.”

 Have a look at the rest of the “Mộng Mười Lăm” series and relive your own childhood experience with Vietnamese lanterns: